The job of the product team is to provide clarity:

 Rule #2: Practice this phrase: “Thank you for your feedback.”
 Don’t use harsh or dismissive language with our customers, potential customers or random people in the street when you’re representing Sourcegraph.

 Rule #3: Don’t mention our competitors by name publicly; we don’t want to give them the airtime.
+There are good marketing reasons to explicity violate this policy, but that’s a call to be made by our Chief Marketing Officier.

 Rule #4: Use kindness and respect when discussing competitors with our sales customers.
 Dissing our competitors doesn’t make them look bad, it makes us look bad.
 Instead, encourage our customers to publicly share stories of how they think about us relative to our competitors.
 Their stories are 10x more powerful than ours.